peteroupc/peteroupc.github.io/randomcommon.md

 There are many ways to generate unique items, depending on the number of items to choose, the number of items to choose _from_, and so on, and they have different tradeoffs in terms of time and memory requirements.
 See "[**Sampling Without Replacement: Choosing Several Unique Items**](https://peteroupc.github.io/randomfunc.html#Sampling_Without_Replacement_Choosing_Several_Unique_Items)" for advice.

 Some applications require generating unique values that identify something, such as database records, user accounts, and so on.
-However, there are certain things to keep in mind when generating unique values for this purpose; see [**Unique Random Identifiers**](https://peteroupc.github.io/random.html#Unique_Random_Identifiers) for more information.
+However, there are certain things to keep in mind when generating unique values for this purpose; see "[**Unique Random Identifiers**](https://peteroupc.github.io/random.html#Unique_Random_Identifiers)" for more information.

 <a id=Shuffling></a>
 ## Shuffling